 It is less common for women to bald in a pattern similar to men; most often, hair loss in women occurs either in the temple, resulting in a "male shaped" hairline, or the hair thins in a triangular pattern in the center of the front.
 Fortunately, both conditions are usually repairable as long as sufficient donor supply remains on the back of the scalp.
 True & Dorin Medical Group can also recreate feminine hairlines.

-- Gradual thinning: occurs throughout the top of the head behind the hairline (see Ludwig's classification shown above).
+- Gradual thinning: Occurs throughout the top of the head behind the hairline.

 Patient before and after a treatment of 1174 follicular units